AngryTurret/K-Rakoth-Mod/README.md

 - Many new microdungeons for different biomes.

 ## Compatibility and Recommended Patches
-- Material IDs: 62103-62116.
+- Material IDs: 62100-62121.
 In the future updates, it will be expanded to 62100-62125.
-- More Planet Info: Compatible.
-All new dungeons show up with custom icons, so you will not miss them.
-The mini-biomes are displayed as well, even though they have technical names.
+- More Planet Info and TrueSpace: Compatible.
-- Frackin' Universe: Compatible, but to make new dungeons spawn of FU planets, install [this patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2605267672).
-There are some other helpful tweaks as well.
+- Enhanced Storage: Also compatible.
-- Arcana: Compatible, but then again, there is [a patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2607069863) to make new dungeons spawn on Arcana planets.
+- Frackin' Universe: Generally compatible but it's highly recommendable to [install this addon first](https://steamcommunity.com/sharedfiles/filedetails/?id=2605267672).
-- TrueSpace: Compatible.
-Boiling Oceans count as hot planets.
-Ashy planets count as warm and hot planets.
+- Arcana: Compatible but there is [a patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2607069863) to make new dungeons spawn on Arcana planets.

 ## Notes and Links
 - K'Rakoth dungeons are more likely to spawn on higher-tier planets.